 Our society and economy will need to change fundamentally to address the root causes of nature's decline (and the need to even consider biodiversity offsetting in the first place).
 It is likely that in the future conservation will need to be much more integrated into how we live and behave as a society if nature is going to truly recover in the way we need it to.
 As a response to this, The Wildlife Trusts have been broadening the way we work to include working with health care providers, planners and economists - we need to find a place for nature everywhere and we need everyone to realise their responsibility for nature.

 Some habitats are irreplaceable

-We believe that the bare minimum objective of any compensation mechanism like biodiversity offsetting system should be to achieve 'no net loss' for biodiversity through the planning system but with an emphasis on achieving a net gain.
+We believe that the bare minimum objective of any compensation mechanism should be to achieve 'no net loss' for biodiversity through the planning system but with an emphasis on achieving a net gain.
 At present the majority of Local Planning Authorities fail to secure off-site compensation with long term-management commitments for habitat loss through development.
-On this basis biodiversity offsetting could have a role for compensating for unavoidable harm to some habitats but there are several potential pitfalls.
+On this basis an offsetting system could have a role for compensating for unavoidable harm to some habitats but there are several potential pitfalls.